-The Friends of the Arlington Public Library and the Library promote freedom of expression without restriction on content or form.
+The Library and the Friends of the Arlington Public Library and promote freedom of expression.
 The views expressed in the works exhibited at the Library are those of the artist and are not necessarily those of the Library and its staff or the Friends and their membership.

 Works of art may be offered for sale, with prices established by the artist.
 The artist is responsible for conducting the sale of any work directly with the purchaser, not through library staff.
 Work sold must remain on exhibit throughout the designated period.
 The artist must notify the Exhibit Coordinator within 48 hours of a sale so that the artwork may be marked as “sold”.